Greco-Lab/CpGmotifs/README.md

 If you don't have docker installed on your system you can install it by following the instructions at  https://www.docker.com/get-docker.

-The FunMappOne docker image is available at https://hub.docker.com/r/grecolab/cpgmotifs
+The CpGmotifs docker image is available at https://hub.docker.com/r/grecolab/cpgmotifs

 ## Using CpGmotifs source from GitHub